-When using an SC-200 module in any voltage output mode, the output current to the output load resistor is normally just a fraction of a mA, but it should always be less than 5 mA.
-The minimum recommended load resistance across terminals J3-4 (+ output) and J3-3 (- ground) for a voltage output is 10,000 Ohms.
+When using an SC-200 module in a voltage output mode, the output current to the load resistor is normally just a fraction of a milliampere, but it should always be less than 5 mA.
+The recommended minimum load resistance across terminals J3-4 (+ output) and J3-3 (- ground) for any voltage output is 10,000 Ohms.

-When using an SC-200 module's current loop outputs, 0 to 20 mA or 4 to 20 mA, the maximum total loop resistance permissible depends on the power supply voltage, as shown in Figure 5 below.
-When the module is powered by the recommended 24 Volt DC supply, the maximum loop resistance is 850 Ohms.
-Typical loop load resistors are 250 or 500 Ohms, so the module has adequate capacity to work with long connecting lines.
-Because the SC-200's current loop output is a 3-wire sourcing signal, it should never be connected to a 2-wire loop-powered system.
+If using an SC-200 module's current loop outputs for 0 to 20 mA or 4 to 20 mA, the maximum permissible total loop resistance depends on the power supply voltage, as shown in Figure 5 below.
+When the module is powered by the recommended 24-Volt DC supply, the maximum loop resistance is 850 Ohms.
+Important: An SC-200 can only output loop current if the module output is connected to a load resistor.
+Not connecting a loop load will result in the E and S LEDs flashing and error code 2048.
+Typical loop load resistors are 250 or 500 Ohms, so the module has adequate capacity for working with long connecting lines.
+Because the SC-200's current output is 3-wire sourcing, it should never be connected into a 2-wire loop-powered system.

-Figure 5 Maximum Loop Resistance vs. Supply Voltage
+Figure 5 Maximum Loop Resistance vs. Loop Supply Voltage